A Dance with Dragons

 A Dance with Dragons is the fifth novel of seven planned in the epic fantasy series A Song of Ice and Fire by American author George R. R. Martin.
-In some areas, the paperback edition was published in two parts, titled Dreams and Dust and After the Feast.
-It was the only novel in the series to be published during the eight-season run of the HBO adaptation of the series, Game of Thrones, and runs to 1,040 pages with a word count of almost 415,000.
+In some areas, the paperback edition was published in two parts: Dreams and Dust and After the Feast.
+It was the only novel in the series to be published during the eight-season run of the HBO adaptation of the series, Game of Thrones.
+It is 1,056 pages long and has a word count of almost 415,000.

-The US hardcover was officially published on July 12, 2011, and a few weeks later went to No. 1 on both Publishers Weekly and USA Today bestsellers lists.
-The novel has been adapted for television as the fifth season of Game of Thrones, although elements of the book have also appeared in the series' third, fourth and sixth seasons.
+The US hardcover was officially published on July 12, 2011, and a few weeks later, it went to No. 1 on Publishers Weekly and USA Today bestsellers lists.
+The novel was very loosely adapted for television as the fifth season of Game of Thrones, although elements of the book have also appeared in the series' third, fourth and sixth seasons.

 Plot summary

 The Wall and beyond

 Stannis Baratheon, a claimant to the Iron Throne of Westeros, occupies the Wall at the realm's northern border, having helped to repel an invasion of wildlings from the northern wilderness.
 Stannis executes Mance Rayder, the leader of the wildlings, for refusing to submit to him, and marches his army south to seek support in his bid for the throne.

 Jon Snow, the newly elected Lord Commander of the Night's Watch, the order that defends the Wall, prepares the defense against the Others, hostile inhuman creatures from the far north.
 Jon negotiates with wildling leader Tormund Giantsbane to let the wildlings past the Wall in exchange for their assistance in defending it.
 This results in a fragile peace but creates unrest among the Night's Watch, who have considered the wildlings their enemies for centuries.

-Stannis's advisor, the sorceress Melisandre, warns Jon that his half-sister, Arya Stark, is in trouble.
-Mance is revealed to be alive, thanks to Melisandre's magical trickery.
-He is sent to the Starks' ancestral castle Winterfell, now occupied by the enemy Boltons, to rescue Arya.
+Jon receives word that his half-sister, Arya Stark, is to be married to their family's enemy Ramsay Bolton, and Stannis's advisor, the sorceress Melisandre, warns that she is in danger.
+Mance is revealed to be alive due to Melisandre's magical trickery, and he is sent to the Starks' ancestral castle Winterfell, now occupied by the Boltons, to rescue Arya.
 However, the girl in Melisandre's visions turns out to be Alys Karstark, a young noblewoman fleeing to the Wall to escape her treacherous uncle.
 To protect Alys and aid the wildlings' integration into Westerosi society, Jon arranges for Alys to marry Sigorn of Thenn, a wildling leader.

-Jon receives a taunting letter from Ramsay Bolton, who claims to have crushed Stannis's army at Winterfell.
+Jon receives a taunting letter, seemingly authored by Ramsay Bolton, who claims to have crushed Stannis's army at Winterfell.
 Threatening attack, Ramsay demands that Jon send him Stannis's wife, daughter, and other hostages, in addition to Arya and Jon's foster-brother Theon Greyjoy, the latter two whom Jon hasn't seen in years.
 Jon decides to march on Ramsay himself and asks for volunteers to accompany him.
 His officers view Jon's intent to march on Ramsay as a betrayal of the Watch's neutrality and he is stabbed in a mutiny.